Frequently Asked Questions

 -

-Electrical equipment that has received a failed tag and has now being serviced or repaired.
+Electrical equipment that has received a failed tag and has now been serviced or repaired.

 -